empriselab/RCareWorld/README.md

 otherwise,
 `git clone https://github.com/empriselab/RCareWorld.git`

+Checkout to the hackathon branch:
+`git checkout hackathon`

 Next, `git lfs pull`.

 You should expect to see `Linux.zip`, `Mac.zip`, and `Windows.zip` under `hackathon_demo/TestInstall` folder.
 Unzip the one that matches your system.